Automattic/vip-go-mu-plugins/vaultpress/readme.txt

 Yes, VaultPress supports Multisite installs.
 Each site will require its own subscription.

 == Changelog ==
+= 1.9.10 - 4 April 2019 =
+* Bugfix: Fix a PHP fatal error caused by passing an object to the current() function.

+= 1.9.9 - 28 March 2019 =
+* PHP 7.2.0 compatibility fix.
+* Adding button to delete all VaultPress settings

 = 1.9.8 - 7 February 2019 =
 * Limit the size of _vp_ai_ping_% entries when a site gets disconnected from VaultPress.com